DavidOberholzer/CDoomStyleEngine/README.md

 ## Todos && Notes

 * Maybe add falling slower than instant.
-* Mouse support
+* Mouse support.
-* Fix line drawing algorithm (funny edges on top and bottom).
+* Funny edges... not a result of the line drawing.
+Its when integer results of floating point calculations vary.